department-of-veterans-affairs/component-library/packages/core/README.md

 ### 3. Build and publish

-**If you are not part of the Design System team, please submit a support request in #vfs-platform-support to the Design System Team requesting to publish your changes.**
+**If you are not part of the Design System team, please submit a support request in #vfs-platform-support to the Design System Team requesting to create a new release with your changes.**

 - Checkout the main branch
 - Run `yarn build`